-Our two dedicated sustainable strategies, Guinness Sustainable Energy and Guinness Sustainable Global Equity, have distinct approaches to identifying companies that the portfolio managers believe will benefit from changing consumer preferences.
-The Guinness Sustainable Energy strategy intentionally screens for companies selling the products and services which will help to deliver the transition towards a low-carbon economy.
-We do not limit ourselves to 'pure plays', opening our universe up to some companies with existing hydrocarbonbased fuel exposure, but this must be aligned with a commitment to transitioning their business models towards sustainable energy sources.
-The Guinness Sustainable Global Equity strategy employs three broad sustainability themes to identify whether a company's products and services can be deemed sustainable - and to what extent.
-One of these themes is resource efficiency, with three associated sub-themes: clean energy, energy efficiency, and water management.
+Our dedicated sustainable strategy, the Guinness Sustainable Energy strategy, has a distinct approach to identifying companies that the portfolio managers believe will benefit from changing consumer preferences.
+The Guinness Sustainable Energy strategy intentionally screens for companies delivering the products and services which will help to deliver the transition towards a low-carbon economy.
+The strategy is not limited to 'pure plays', opening its universe up to some companies with existing hydrocarbon-based fuel exposure, but this must be aligned with a commitment to transitioning their business models towards sustainable energy sources.
 Further, the multi-themed portfolio of the Guinness Global Innovators strategy includes clean energy and transition to a more sustainable economy as one of its nine core innovation themes used to assemble the broad universe of potential investments.
 Within this, it includes sub-themes of electric vehicles, the circular economy, and resource efficiency.
 These multiple themes, which are reviewed annually, act to diversify risk across the portfolio.